robocy-lab/robo_lab/drafts/async1_draft.md

 ```

 But our loop (for now!) has no way to work with non-timer events.
-In Linux, there is a such structure called `epoll`
+In Linux, exists api called `epoll`
-(MacOS has `kqueue` and Windows has `select` and `IOCP`, that does
+(MacOS has `kqueue` and Windows has `IOCP`, that does
+practically the same), you can think about it as a structure
-practically the same), that can store some amount of
+that can store some amount of
 files (socket that we use in http request is a file too!) and
 answer a question "Which of these files are ready to be read from
 or written to?".
 Function answering to that question is